Erasmus Summer Programme Courses

 Detailed information about this course:

-This course aims to introduce and illustrate modern research methods in social epidemiology, i.e. the study of the social determinants and social outcomes of health.
+The unequal health consequences of the COVID-19 pandemic show the stubbornness of health inequalities, and the need for epidemiologists and public health experts with the skills to apply an equity perspective to public health challenges.
+In this course, I introduce and illustrate modern research methods in social epidemiology, i.e. the study of the social determinants and social outcomes of health.
 The three main areas to be covered are: the measurement of health inequalities, the explanation of health inequalities, and the evaluation of interventions and policies to reduce health inequalities.
 Application of the research methods will be illustrated with historical landmark studies as well as recent examples from the international literature.

 The programme consists of lectures, hands-on exercises, and group discussions.
-The focus will be on socioeconomic inequalities in health, but the role of other social factors (such as ethnicity and marital status) will also be discussed.
+The focus will be on socioeconomic inequalities in health, but the role of other social factors (such as migration background and marital status) will also be discussed.

-- To discuss actual themes in social epidemiology on the basis of recent research findings.
+- Discuss actual themes in social epidemiology on the basis of recent research findings